-What is the One Word?
+What is Your Word of the Year?

-The trick is to keep your one word in your FACE!
+The trick is to keep your word in your FACE!
 How might you do that?
 Here’s a quick list: make it your phone wallpaper, put it on your fridge, or create a printed poster for your office.
 Think about where you will see it and then change it up every month or so.
 It’s like the ‘piles phenomena’.
-After a while the piles go invisible and you totally forget they’re there.
+After a while, the piles go invisible and you totally forget they’re there.

-Keep your word nearby when you’re goal-setting.
+Keep your word of the year for 2022 nearby when you’re goal-setting.
 I love setting my goals per quarter (left-over from my teaching days).
 Now, when I sit down to crank out Q1’s Big 4, I’ll have my word right there to inspire and direct me.
 If you’ve got a ‘good word’ it will guide you through life, business, home, and faith goals.
 I challenge you and me to be aware of our words throughout the year.
 I imagine if we are, our results will be vastly different than if we’d opted to bypass this whole process.
 Pretty exciting, right?!

 Here is a list of published resources if you’re interested in doing some research and finding more information about the process.
 Some resources also have lists of words.
 Don’t settle too quickly on your word, but those lists can ‘prime the pump’ of your thinking.
 On the other hand, if you find a word on a list and it feels right to you, take it as your own.
 There are no rules about copying!
 And, there are also no rules about changing your word midstream, especially if you’re new to the whole concept.

-My Own Word
+My Own Word of the Year 2022

 Let’s Wrap This Up